 - Unit Confusion: As mentioned before, the description of Tex Tape gives force in units of Kilograms.
 This is of course, nonsensical.

 - Utopia Justifies the Means: Comoros.
-For the greater good.
+For the greater good, they'll conquer the world.